Bodmer/TFT_eSPI/README.md

+Note: This library is at a first draft.
+It is working but some of the examples need minor changes to update the header text and to add yield() at key points.
+The yield() is needed so the ESP8266 does not "watchdog timeout" in long duration loops as then the processor will blank the screen.
+These changes will be made over the next few days.

 # TFT_eSPI

 An Arduino IDE compatible graphics and fonts library for ESP8266 processors with a driver for the ILI9341 and ST7735 based TFT displays.